MGessinger/Cascade/doc/source/diffeq.rst

 .. type:: acb_ode_t

-    Contains a pointer to an array of the coefficients, the maximum degree of all the polynomials, the order of the ODE and a pointer to an `acb_poly` containing a power series solution.
+    Contains a pointer to an array of the coefficients, the maximum degree of all the polynomials and the order of the ODE.

     An `acb_ode_t` is defined as a pointer of type `acb_ode_struct`, permitting an `acb_ode_t` to be passed by reference.